 • de Hallen, watch a movie, visit local designers, enjoy great street food

-• de Droomfabriek, the place for costume jewelry and fabulous knickknacks.
+• de Droomfabriek, the place for costume jewellery and fabulous knickknacks

 Top restaurant recommendation?

 Last year I was asked to create a restaurant for friends, which resulted in Auberge Jean & Marie and its one of my favourite places since it opened.
 You can just enjoy a glass of wine from their extensive cave (they serve up to 70 wines by the glass), but please indulge and explore the heavenly French food.
-Whether you ask the Chef to surprise you or you make your own selection, every bite will be finger licking good!
+Whether you ask the Chef to surprise you or you make your own selection, every bite is sublime!

 If you had 24 hours in Amsterdam, what would make your must-do list?